nicktodd/ml-deployment-workshop/02_xgboost_customerchurn_pipeline.md

 12. For the `Capabilities`, select `CAPABILITY_IAM`.
 This allows CloudFormation to make role changes.

-13. For the Role name, use the role called `CodeStarWorker-test-CloudFormation`.
+13. For the Role name, use the role with a name something like  `CodeStarWorker-test-CloudFormation`.
 This should have the appropriate permissions all set for you.

 A summary of the options is shown below: